JEKYLL-WEB-TEMPLATES/raichur.github.io/_pages/beliefs.md

 ## Type 1: Metabeliefs

 - This document attempts to capture my beliefs.
-- This document in not exhaustive, but does not claim to be.
+- This document in not exhaustive, and does not claim to be.
 - Some of these beliefs may be wrong and uninformed, and I must try my best to minimize these.
 - I'm open to changing my beliefs by evidence.